itmfl/webpage/content/publication/lseoos.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Electronic Journal of Statistics" publication_short = ""
+publication = "Journal of Machine Learning Research" publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Classical multidimensional scaling (CMDS) is a widely used method in manifold learning.
-It takes in a dissimilarity matrix and outputs a coordinate matrix based on a spectral decomposition.
-However, there are not yet any statistical results characterizing the performance ofCMDS under randomness, such as perturbation analysis when the objects are sampled from a probabilistic model.
-In this paper, we present such an analysis given that the objects are sampled from a suitable distribution.
-In particular, we show that the resulting embedding gives rise to a central limit theorem for noisy dissimilarity measurements, and provide compelling simulation and real data illustration of this CLT for CMDS." abstract_short = ""
+abstract = "Performing statistical inference on collections of graphs is of import to many disciplines.
+Graph embedding, in which the vertices of a graph are mapped to vectors in a low-dimensional Euclidean space, has gained traction as a basic tool for graph analysis.
+In this paper, we describe an omnibus embedding in which multiple graphs on the same vertex set are jointly embedded into a single space with a distinct representation for each graph.
+We prove a central limit theorem for this omnibus embedding, and we show that this simultaneous embedding into a common space allows comparison of graphs without the need to perform pairwise alignments of graph embeddings.
+Experimental results demonstrate that the omnibus embedding improves upon existing methods, allowing better power in multiple-graph hypothesis testing and yielding better estimation in a latent position model." abstract_short = ""

 # Featured image thumbnail (optional)
 image_preview = ""

 # Is this a selected publication? (true/false)
-selected = false
+selected = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.